DEMENTIA TEST + INSTRUCTIONS:

 The RUDAS Dementia Test is brief, effective and free.
 It works well for most people.
-It performs better than other quick tests for people with cultural barriers, low education levels, or when English is not one's first language.
-Learn about RUDAS.
-See the test.
+(It performs even better than other quick tests for people with cultural barriers, low education levels, or when English is not one’s first language.)

 A key study reports that the Rowland Universal Dementia Assessment Scale (RUDAS) is an effective dementia test.
 The study shows this is particularly true in multicultural populations, where English is not a patient’s first language.